 It took watching loved one’s pain with miscarriages, battles with infertility, and stillbirths for me to understand Black women weren’t exempt.
 Just ignored.

-In fact, Black women experience infertility at nearly twice the rate of white women, but are almost half as likely to get help.
+In fact, Black women experience infertility at nearly , but are almost half as likely to get help.
 Black women are at higher risk for other fertility, pregnancy, and birth complications, too.

 The exact answers are unknown, but it’s hypothesized that similar to other health conditions that afflict Black women, the impact of racism and toxic stress in our everyday lives increases fertility risks.